microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Overloading may lead to VM's performance degradation or service level agreements (SLAs) violations in real production (We will support these features in the future).
-Currently, we only support quiescing (killing) all VMs, which can also be set in config.yml.
+Currently, for the situation of overloading, we only support quiescing (killing) all VMs or just recording the times of overloading, which can also be set in config.yml.

 * ``KILL_ALL_VMS_IF_OVERLOAD``: If this action is enable, once overloading happens, all VMs located at the overloading PMs will be deallocated.
-To consider the effect of overloading, we will calculate the updated utilization (=0) and energy consumption in the next tick.
+To consider the effect of overloading, we will still count the energy consumed by the high utilization.
+  The impact of the quiescing action on the PM's utilization will be reflected in the next tick.

 No matter enable killing all VMs or not, we will calculate the number of overload PMs and the number of overload VMs.
 These two metrics are cumulative values and will be recorded as the environment metrics.